When To Harvest Beets? How to Tell Your Beet Crop is Ready.

 Foliage Growth and Root Development

 Observing foliage growth and root development can also provide valuable insights into when to harvest your beets.
 The foliage should appear healthy with lush green leaves.
-As for beetroot development, if you notice that the beet plants have well-developed roots extending deep into the soil, it’s a sign that they have reached maturity.
+As for root development, if you notice that the beet plants have well-developed roots extending deep into the soil, it’s a sign that they have reached maturity.

 Remember that beets are a cool-weather crop, so consider harvesting them during fall or early spring when temperatures are cooler.